heavywatal/hugo-theme-reveal/README.md

-# hugo-theme-reveal: simple theme for Hugo with remark/reveal.js
+# hugo-theme-reveal: Hugo theme for reveal.js and remark

 ## Installation